ccswbs/web-components/src/components/uofg-modal/readme.md

 | Property                   | Description                                     | Type                                                                      | Default |
 | -------------------------- | ----------------------------------------------- | ------------------------------------------------------------------------- | ------- |
 | --uofg-modal-dismiss-color | Determines the color of the dismiss button icon | [CSS Color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) | `#fff`  |

+# Known Issues

+- On older browsers (particularly ones who do not support the [inert attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/inert)), VoiceOver on macOS/IPadOS/IOS can focus outside the modal when it is open and the user uses reading mode rather than tabbing.

 <!-- Auto Generated Below -->